Mayurji/Mayurji/README.md

 #### Work

    >**I am Data Scientist with working experience on multiple domains like Logistics,Telecom and Social Media platforms.
 I am open to collaboration on projects in ML and DL.
-Check out my repositiories on Computer Vision and Machine Learning.**
+Check out my repositories on Computer Vision and Machine Learning.**

 #### How I Spend My Time
-   * I spend majority of my free time on learning Deep Learning & Implementing DL architectures.
+   * A vast amount of my time is spent on reading and experimenting with Deep Learning.
    * I am learning Pytorch now.
 Would love it, if anyone wants to collaborate and sharing the learning experience.

 #### About Me